osrf-migration/drcsim-wiki/tutorials/installDRC.md

 1. Retrieve the code for ros-gazebo-plugins, osrf-common, sandia-hand, and drcsim

-    **Release tarballs:** The best place to go for the code is the [http://gazebosim.org/assets/distributions/ distribution archive], which has a source `.tar.bz2` file for each version that has been released.
+    **Release tarballs:** The best place to go for the code is the [distribution archive](http://gazebosim.org/assets/distributions/), which has a source `.tar.bz2` file for each version that has been released.
 It's usually best to pick the latest versions of each package from that archive.

     **Repository:**  If you're feeling brave (or if you plan to do development with this software, you can get the latest code from the repositories: